highnet/Tiny-React-MD3/README.md

 ## Feedback
 If you have any feedback, please reach out to me at joaquintelleria@gmail.com.
 I hope you find this project useful and interesting.
 If you have any feedback, suggestions, or questions, please feel free to contact me.

+<i>If you read this far, here is a cookie! 🍪 Write me a private message and let’s talk! 😊 I hope to hear from you soon!</i>